-The appointment of KPMG has not been put out to tender notwithstanding KPMG's tenure of 21 years, as the Audit Committee, from ongoing review of the external auditor's work and effectiveness, and indirect enquiry of the Manager, remains satisfied that KPMG continue to provide a high quality audit and effective independent challenge in carrying out their responsibilities.
-Following the rotation requirements of the FRC ES, the KPMG LLP audit partner, Catherine Burnet, rotated off on completion of the 2015 audit.
-Following discussions with KPMG LLP, and consideration by the Audit Committee Chair of possible candidates, the Board approved the appointment of Philip Merchant with effect from 11 May 2016 as the Company's new audit director for the year ending 31 December 2016.
+The appointment of KPMG has not been put out to tender notwithstanding KPMG's tenure of 22 years, as the Audit Committee, from ongoing review of the external auditor's work and effectiveness, and indirect enquiry of the Manager, remains satisfied that KPMG continue to provide a high-quality audit and effective independent challenge in carrying out their responsibilities.
 Under EU regulations KPMG are permitted to undertake the audit of the Company until the year ended 31 December 2022.
 The Committee will keep KPMG's appointment under ongoing review.
+The current audit director is Philip Merchant, whose appointment was approved by the Board with effect from 11 May 2016.
+Under the rotation requirements of the FRC ES, the KPMG LLP audit director will rotate every five years.
+Philip Merchant is in his second year.

 During the year the Committee completed an external auditor performance evaluation questionnaire.
 The Committee reviewed and discussed the results of the questionnaire.
-Having considered these matters and the effectiveness of the external auditor, the Audit Committee has recommended to the Board that, subject to shareholder approval at the 2016 Annual General Meeting, KPMG LLP be re-appointed as external auditor for the forthcoming year.
+Having considered these matters and the effectiveness of the external auditor, the Audit Committee has recommended to the Board that, subject to shareholder approval at the 2018 Annual General Meeting, KPMG LLP be re-appointed as external auditor for the forthcoming year.